Introduction to MS Word 2010

 The text can be

--Highlighted as bold or italics
+-Highlighted in bold or italics

 -Underlined